Vogeltak/maxcrone.org/content/books/2023-08-20-tales-from-earthsea.md

 > [...] the lay of the land on Semel, and the mountain whose name is Andanden.

 Managed to touch me pretty hard in the end.
-We follow Irioth, a confused but cleary very powerful wizard, while he takes up the work of healing cattle.
+We follow Irioth, a confused but clearly very powerful wizard, while he takes up the work of healing cattle.
 The villagers exploit him all, except for Gift (Emer), who is truly kind-hearted woman and widow.
 At the end, Ged visits in his capacity as archmage of Roke, and tells the story that turns Irioth's character completely upside-down.
 But the way we've been seeing him throughout this story, gives us the character progression to make it into a fulfilling treat.